mdn/content/files/en-us/learn/css/first_steps/getting_started/index.md

 If the level one heading at the top of the document is now red, congratulations — you have successfully applied CSS to an HTML document.

-To continue with this tutorial, you can continue to work in the local `styles.css` file or you can use our interactive editor.
+We have linked the stylesheet to the HTML file and are now done editing the HTML file.
+To continue with this tutorial, you can continue to work in your local `styles.css` file or you can use our interactive editor.

 ## Styling HTML elements